SRahulKoushik/VeloxBook/README.md

 - **picojson** — JSON parsing ([external/picojson/](external/picojson/))
 - **googletest** — C++ unit testing ([external/googletest/README.md](external/googletest/README.md))

 See each library's directory for license and documentation details.
 Clone bcrypt and googletest libraries manually if you have any issues.

 ---

 ## Caution

-Create .env files with the required environment variables in the frontend and root directories. \n Add your SSL Certificates to the certs folder.
+Create .env files with the required environment variables in the frontend and root directories.
+Add your SSL Certificates to the certs folder.

 ---